source-data/soda-roberta/README.md

 # Quick access to the pretrained SmartTag pipeline

-SmartTag can used with this single command:
+SmartTag can used with this command:

-    docker run -v cache:/root/.cache --rm tlemberger/smarttag:latest "This is an interesting brain."

-Or with docker-compose:

-    docker-compose -f docker-compose.smarttag.yml run --rm smtag "This is an interesting brain."
+    docker-compose -f smtag.yml run --rm smtag "This is an interesting brain."

 This will pull automatically the docker image `tlemberger/smarttag:latest` from [dockerhub](https://hub.docker.com/).